phaag/nfdump/README.md

 There is also a [go-nfdump](https://github.com/phaag/go-nfdump) module to read nfdump flows files in Golang.

 ### Compatibility
-You may use nfdump-1.6.24 older nfdump-1.7.x, depending on your needs. nfdump-1.7.x is compatible to nfdump-1.6.18, which means it can read files created with nfdump-1.6.18 or newer.
+You may use nfdump-1.6.24 or nfdump-1.7.x, depending on your needs. nfdump-1.7.x is compatible to nfdump-1.6.18, which means it can read files created with nfdump-1.6.18 or newer.
 Flow files created with earlier nfdump versions may not contain all flow elements.
 If you have older files, it is